chatbottle/chatbottle-api/README.md

 ### Why to integrate with ChatBottle?

 ChatBottle is one more customer acquisition channel to drive traffic to your bot.
-Integration with ChatBottle allows people discover your bot and start actually using it.
+Integration with ChatBottle allows to get news users and  return existing ones.

 Promoting a chatbot with ChatBottle is cheaper than advertising, content marketing or SEO.
 Once the bot is integrated it will be automatically ranked and listed in ChatBottle BotStore.